Speyside Single Malt Scotch Whisky Trail: Ultimate Guide

 Email: glenfiddichbookings@wgrant.com

-Glenfiddich has the accolade of being the world’s best-selling Speyside single malt scotch whisky and the enormous distilling plant certainly lives up to its status as one of the world’s most enjoyed brands of Scotch.
+Glenfiddich has the accolade of being the world’s best-selling Speyside single malt scotch, and the enormous distilling plant certainly lives up to its status as one of the world’s top brands.

-Founded in 1886 by William Grant, the distillery building was hand-built stone by stone by the Grant family over the course of a year, and the passion the family has for whisky is still evident as Glenfiddich is one of the few distilleries that is still entirely family-owned.
+Founded in 1886 by William Grant, the distillery building was hand-built by the Grant family, and Glenfiddich is one of the few distilleries that is still entirely family-owned.

 Glen Grant Distillery